The Witcher Enhanced Edition Review (PC)

 From the weight of the box alone you can tell that The Witcher Enhanced Edition is packed with goodies other than just the game.
 Included on the bonus DVD are two new missions which add about five hours worth of game play, and an adventure toolkit that allows you to create your own missions and quests.
 While the two new missions offer some fresh non-linear content they are quire short.
 In the "The Price of Neutrality" mission Geralt returns to the Witcher stronghold of Kaer Morhen and must decide whether to defend a young woman or remain neutral.
 In the second "Side Effects" Geralt travels to the near by town of Vyzim and must collect money from various tasks to help get a friend out of trouble.

-The Witcher.
+The Adventure Toolkit/Editor allows players to create their own quests or epic adventures and share them online.
+The ability to share user created content has the potential to offer a near limitless supply of new and unique adventures in the fantasy world of The Witcher.
 In addition to the bonus DVD, the enhanced edition also includes the original The Witcher short, a map of The Witcher's world, a "Making Of" DVD, and two audio CDs with the game's soundtrack and music inspired by the game.
 While these items don't make or break the game they are worth mention.

 Bottom Line